-The problem for the Logic Apps Logging and Monitoring agent to start may be due to the fact that it is a Windows service, and has security and run-time related dependencies.
-Your problem may stem from one or more of the following common configuration errors.
+The Logic Apps Logging and Monitoring agent may have problems to start because it is a Windows service, and has security and run-time related dependencies.
+Your problem may stem from one or more of the following common configuration errors:

 - Insufficient rights to run as a Windows Service, solution found in the following article: How to set Logon as a Service right